 Most recently, Monell has become involved globally in the chemosensory aspects of COVID-19 research, including sudden smell loss as a primary symptom.
 Please visit our COVID-19 Resources page to learn more about our efforts during this worldwide health crisis and read more about our current anosmia research in general.

-We partner with many like-minded organizations to further awareness about smell loss and advocate for more research, including the Smell and Taste Association of North America (STANA), AbScent, Fifth Sense, Anosmia Awareness, and the Global Consortium on Chemosensory Research.
+To this end, Monell partners with many like-minded organizations to further awareness about smell loss and advocate for more research, including the Smell and Taste Association of North America (STANA), AbScent, Fifth Sense, Anosmia Awareness, and the Global Consortium on Chemosensory Research.

 Gifts of all sizes and from all places have a cumulative effect on our research.
 Our anosmia research budget is dependent almost entirely on you — our individual donors.
 When you become a donor, we increase our research output.
 We have so much more that we want to accomplish.
 Please help us get there!